elastiflow/ElastiFlow-Tools/docker_install/readme.md

 To easily install ElasticSearch, Kibana, and ElastiFlow with Docker Compose.
 Tested with Elastic / Kibana 8.15.1 and ElastiFlow 7.2.2.

 ### Prerequisites:
-Clean Ubuntu 22 (or greater) server with at least 8 GB of RAM, 4 CPU cores, and 500 GB of disk.
+-Clean Ubuntu 22 (or greater) server

+-8 GB of RAM, 4 CPU cores, and 500 GB of disk.

-Docker.
+-Docker.

 If you do not have Docker, you can install it by:
 1) downloading "install_docker.sh" to your Linux server.
 2) `sudo chmod +x install_docker.sh && ./install_docker.sh`